ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 # Generic IoT setup

 Firstly, I needed to have some way of connecting to the device.
 This required the usual download of drivers, unloading/loading of kernel modules and debugging of serial access.
-This is not the focus of post but I have a few resources in the final section if you need some tips.
+Although this is not the focus of this post, I have a couple of resources in the final section if need some tips.

-From my experimentation I've compiled a generic setup that may differ slightly depending device will typically be what you follow with any of the sample projects provided by AWS, MongooseOS or MicroPython.
+From experiments I've compiled a generic setup.
+It will differ slightly depending device but typically be what you follow with any of the sample projects provided by AWS, MongooseOS or MicroPython.

 ## Generic Steps: